the practical kitchen

 all of the ingredients for focaccia pizza measured out and labeled.

-• Pepperoni - I like using Hormel's "original" pepperoni slices or the Wegman's store brand pepperoni slices.
-They're a good size and don't have too much fat in them (unlike some of the more artisanal cured pepperoni slices) which means no worrying about the top of the focaccia pizza getting soupy and soggy.
-You could absolutely use pepperoni cups if you wanted to though.
+Pepperoni - I like using Hormel's "original" pepperoni slices or the store brand version of them on my pizzas.
+They don't have too much fat in them (unlike some of the more artisanal cured pepperoni slices) which means no worrying about the top of the focaccia pizza getting soupy and greasy.
+You could absolutely use pepperoni cups if you wanted to, though.

 Remember: Pizza toppings should always be ready-to-eat (or pre-cooked) before adding to your pizza!